 A story of DocuFi Software Company and its CEO - David Wilson

 The Germ of an Idea

 I spent several years developing and implementing solutions to capture and populate paper documents into various database systems for hundreds of companies ranging from small healthcare practices to large fortune 500 manufacturing enterprises.
 As data capture technology improved and we’ve entered the “big data” era, I began to look at helping companies make sense of the overwhelming data available to them.
 One of the industries most laden with data is healthcare.

 Through discussions with contacts in the Infection Prevention field I learned of the challenges healthcare professionals face in reducing infection rates.
 Healthcare-Associated Infections (HAI) affect over 722,000 Americans per year 1 and lead to 75,000 deaths per year1.
 Besides the human costs of infections, hospitals are penalized on their reported infection rates, satisfaction scores, and other metrics when applying for reimbursements from insurance providers.
 Central to the fight against infections is a properly trained cleaning operation as surface cleaning plays a key role in infection control.
-Thus we began our adventure in developing a Learning Management for healthcare and Infection Prevention Visualization and Analytics Platform.
+Thus we began our adventure in developing a Learning Management and Infection Prevention Visualization and Analytics Platform.